asha23/wp-composer-base/README.md

 ## Config files

 There are three config files.
 Rename them to remove -sample and add the database information for each environment.
-Once you have done this, you can then edit the web/wp-config.php file - in here you will need to change the paths to reflect your environment
+Once you have done this, you can then edit the web/wp-config.php file - in here you will need to change the paths to reflect your environment.
+The standard config file will automatically detect which environment you are in and connect to the corresponding database.

 ```
 $dev_url = "your.dev.url";